Basicprogrammer10/connorcode-writing/programming/amplify.md

 ### Problems

 This turned out to the hardest part of the project.
-Youve already seen the problem ideas so lest start with how a problem is defined.
+You've already seen the problem ideas so lest start with how a problem is defined.
-Its done with a trait!
+It's done with a trait!

 ```rust
 pub trait Problem {